Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

 Distributed system design could be imployed to provide these desirable functionalities, allowing the project prototype to be closer to production ready code.

+#### Improve communication protocol

+The current implementation of the low level communication protocol could be improved significantly.

+Some possible improvements could be:

+- Automaitcally attempt to reconnect on peer disconnection.
+- Replace newline delimited json messages with length-prefixed framing, to enable the sending of arbitrarily large messages.
+- Improve general error detection and recovery.

 ### What I learned

 <!-- INSTRUCTIONS